This is the Best Place to See Fall Foliage in Canada

-Muskoka is the number one place to experience fall foliage in Canada.
+Muskoka fall colours are unlike any other in Canada.
 Day trippers come by car and by bus to see the trees dressed in their finest reds, oranges, golds and yellows.

 Autumn also brings out scarecrows throughout the village of Dorset.
 A few years back, Knox United Church entered the scarecrow contest with the “Church Mouse.”
 It was made of straw, rope, twigs and an old discarded choir gown.
 The “Church Mouse” sat on the stone fence in front of the church, while judging of the various scarecrows took place at the community centre.

 At a pumpkin pie social in October, the final results of the contest were announced.
 The “Church Mouse” took second place and inspired church members to start thinking about next year’s contest.

 A flock of Canada geese wending its way across the still lake, and wisps of smoke drifting upward from cottages along the shore are certain reminders that autumn in Muskoka is about to make way for another season.
 Memories are made here all year long but autumn, with its ever-changing landscape, will forever hold me in its spell.